-Mindfulness meditation is a tool for practicing mindfulness.
+Mindfulness meditation is a primary tool for practicing mindfulness.
 Meditation helps anchor your breath and focus your attention on your thoughts.
 It encompasses the practice of reaching desired consciousness and concentration to self-regulate the mind.
-There are different reasons why people meditate: to feel calm, to dismiss stress or pain, or spiritual practice.
+There are different reasons why people meditate, such as to feel calm, decrease pain or practice spirituality.

-Leila Samii, assistant professor of marketing at Southern New Hampshire University, starts her lectures every day with an optional 5-minute mindful meditation for her students.
+Dr. Leila Samii, an associate professor and the associate dean of the School of Business at Southern New Hampshire University (SNHU), starts her lectures every day with an optional 5-minute mindful meditation for her students.
 Samii guides the meditation and typically asks the students what type of meditation they need for the day; for example, focus, creativity, distress or energy.
 “Typically, college learners don't have much time for themselves,” she said.
 "I hope to provide them the tools to cope with constant connection and typical college stressors."

-Before beginning mindful meditation, it's valuable to set goals to focus on intention and attention throughout the meditation.
+Before beginning mindful meditation, it's valuable to set goals to focus your intention and attention throughout the meditation.
 Samii describes these three focal points as the key to mindfulness:

-- Before starting the day, Samii writes out an intention for the day.
-Whether it's focusing on positivity or self-care or laughing more, she allows herself to focus on one thing that helps her well-being.
+- Before starting your day, Samii suggests writing out an intention for the day.
+Whether it's focusing on positivity, self-care or laughing more, allow yourself to focus on one thing that helps your well-being.

 - An important part of mindfulness meditation is to stabilize yourself and relax.
 Find a comfortable place, have a soft gaze to the ground, follow your breath in and out, and if your mind wanders, try to bring it back to your breath.

 - Attention is a difficult part of mindfulness because it determines if you are present in the moment.
 Once you can practice bringing your attention to the present moment — your productivity, quality and condition of work can increase.